This section is a work in progress.

 At this stage of the practice, when dwelling in one of the Four Dwellings of Mindfulness, sensual desire can manifest itself as lingering disturbances from one's daily activities, or it can manifest as desires and expectations in one's practice.

-Generate peaceful, good feelings, to reach new levels of insights, to be free of disturbances or basically any expectations.
+In other words, the expectation for the practice to be a certain way: To generate peaceful, good feelings, to reach new levels of insights, to be free of disturbances, or basically any expectations.

 This manifests as dissatisfaction and thus stopping the practice early or the mind grasping to other hindrances like Ill-will, sloth and torpor to escape lack of sensual stimulation.